Truck driver dies in Saskatoon crash involving 3 tractor trailers | CBC News

 The man who died was one of the drivers.
 He was pronounced dead at the scene.

-The accident happened around 9:20 a.m. on Circle Drive near the College Drive exit, according to Saskatoon police.
+The crash happened around 9:20 a.m. on Circle Drive near the College Drive exit, according to Saskatoon police.

 A second semi driver was taken to hospital with minor injuries.
 The third driver was not injured.

-On a twitter post, police said that doing so is illegal and that officers may be following up with tickets.
+On a twitter post, the Saskatoon Police Service said that doing so is illegal and that officers may be following up with tickets.

 We're hearing from officers at the scene of the collision involving 3 semis that motorists are driving by & using their cell phones to take pictures/video. <br><br>Please note that this is illegal and officers may be following up with tickets. <a href="https://twitter.com/hashtag/SPSTraffic?src=hash&ref_src=twsrc%5Etfw">#SPSTraffic</a> <a href="https://twitter.com/hashtag/yxetraffic?src=hash&ref_src=twsrc%5Etfw">#yxetraffic</a>—@SaskatoonPolice